 The tasting room has a great view of the harbor and cruise ships.
 José will give these tours 11:00am to 6:00pm.
-He loved his work, as you can imagine, laughing says, “Well someone has to do it!”
+He says how he loves his work, as one can imagine.
 José lines up the tequilas we will taste, each with its own story.
 We start with the white/silver tequila.
 José gives a lively Spanish grito, “With tequila we can speak Spanish perfectly! ¡Salud!
-We all join in.
-There is some fire, but it is surprisingly smooth.
+There is some fire, but is surprisingly smooth.
 “You do not need lime and salt with our tequilas, because of our special attention to detail.”
-The flavor is as clean and pure as its clarity in the glass.
+The flavor is clean and pure as its clarity in the glass.
 José asks, “Do you know what the best tequila is?”
 We wait and he goes on, “It’s the free one!”

-José leads us through the three flavored Tequilas; peach, almond and coffee/dark chocolate.
+José leads us through the three flavored tequilas; peach, almond and coffee/dark chocolate.
 “Which is your favorite?”
 He asked, then suggests to try the almond poured over ice cream or cheese cake.
 Can it get any better than that?
-Of course we are offered the opportunity, after six shots of tequila, to buy a bottle to take home.
+Of course we are offered the opportunity, after six samples of tequila, to buy a bottle to take home.
 José questions, “How many bottles can you take across?”
 We all answer, “One!”
 He continues, “No, you can take a barrel.”
-More laughter, “Actually you can take two bottles at 750 ml, which equals one liter.”
+Laughing, “Actually you can take two bottles at 750 ml, which equals one liter.”
 But the tequila packets of three small bottles have no limit, because it is considered a gift item.
-It was a slick and congenial sales strategy and who could leave after all this good Mexican fun without a bottle.
+It was a slick and congenial sales strategy and who could leave after all this good Mexican fun without a bottle?!
 There was only one problem, it was hard to know which one to choose.

 22800, Lázaro Cárdenas 1449, Zona Centro, Ensenada, B.C., Mexico